chintunglin/nextrngbook/docs/quick_start.md

 ## Import the package

-After installing NextRNGBook, you can start by importing the package into your Python script.
+After installing NextRNGBook, you can start by importing the package in your Python script.
 You will need to import both NextRNGBook and NumPy.
 NextRNGBook is designed to work with the underlying uniform random number generators (RNGs), while NumPy is used for higher-level operations such as generating random arrays,